pakseon25/memo/README.md

 ## Apache Hudi

 - Viewed through the lens of the RUM Conjecture - which states that optimizing for two of Read, Update, and Memory inevitably requires trading off the third.
 CoW and MoR emerge as two natural design responses to the trade-offs in lakehouse table formats: (https://hudi.apache.org/blog/2025/07/21/mor-comparison/)
+- Copy-on-Write tables optimize for read performance.
+They rewrite Parquet files entirely when a change is made, ensuring clean, columnar files with no extra merge logic at query time.
+This suits batch-style, read-optimized analytics workloads where write frequency is low.
+- Merge-on-Read, in contrast, introduces flexibility for write-intensive and latency-sensitive workloads by avoiding expensive writes.
+Instead of rewriting files for every change, MoR tables store updates in delta logs (Hudi), delete files (Iceberg V2), or deletion vectors (Delta Lake).
+Reads then stitch together the base data files with these changes to present an up-to-date view.
+This tradeoff favors streaming or near real-time workloads where low write latency is critical.

 ## Bash